How To Add Legal Pages To Your WordPress Site

 Compliance Bar Plugin - Website Compliance Plugin For WordPress

-Compliance Bar is a total compliance and disclaimer solution for your online presence …
+Compliance Bar is a simple WordPress plugin containing over twenty customizable legal templates for your web presence …

 Legal Suite Pro Plugin